FAQ: APY vs APR

 What is the difference between APY vs. APR rates for investments?

 - The interest rates published on our website are APY, Annual Percentage Yield.
-We do this to compare interest rates with banks and investment managers.
+We do this to help you compare interest rates with other banks and investment managers.
 APY is the rate that banks and investment managers publish in most of their advertising and rate offerings.

 - APR, Annual Percentage Rate, will always be less than APY.
-APR is the actual rate used to calculate how much interest you will earn, usually by contract.
-This is the rate on your statements, maturity notices, or any other communications specific to your investment accounts
+APR is the actual rate used to calculate how much interest you will earn.
+This is the rate on your statements, maturity notices, or any other communications specific to your investment accounts.

 - APR represents the annual percentage interest rate paid to investors.

-- Some investors choose to receive a payment for that interest; they will earn APR.
+- If you choose to receive a payment every month for your interest earned, then you will earn APY.